 In 1929, Carl left Hoffman Brothers and, selling everything they jointly owned - including their home in Kensington, his Harley Davidson motorcycle with its side-car and her much beloved grand piano - he and Emily raised the capital required to purchase the bare essentials in order to establish CJ Fuchs (Pty) Ltd. The company's first workshop consisted of a basic shed, converted from an old stable that was situated at 149 Marshall Street, Johannesburg.
 Here, a large sign outside read: CJ Fuchs - Registered Plumber & Sheet Metal Specialist.

-During these early years, the couple would make many personal sacrifices, working side-by-side with only one African employee and completing as many as three shifts around the clock.
+During these early years, the couple would make many personal sacrifices, working side-by-side along only one African employee and completing as many as three shifts around the clock.
 Initially, the company focused on plate-making and spray-painting, while during World War II, it also manufactured basic components for the military industry.
 Slowly, their hard work and dedication paid off and the company began to flourish.

 Venturing into the production of domestic electrical appliances under licence from the American company Westing House Electric International, the business was relocated to a newly-built, large factory in Alrode, Alberton during 1948.
 The new line of appliances was branded "Fuchsware" and it proved most popular amongst South African consumers.
 These Fuchsware stoves, refrigerators, circuit breakers, geysers, enamelwork, stainless steel ware, etc would soon become trusted household names throughout the country.
 Later on, the company expanded its product lines to include industrial electrical equipment, electronic systems and colour television sets.